 *For non-students University Police/Campus Security may consult with other local or state police agencies.
 University Libraries’ administration may also elect to suspend library privileges for non-PSU users.

-Role of University Police/Campus Security and Judicial Affairs:
+Role of University Police/Campus Security and Office of Student Conduct:

-- Judicial Affairs will be notified of alleged student misconduct by Libraries’ staff, University Police/Campus Security, and/or the campus Director of Student Affairs.
-The Office of Judicial Affairs will make contact with each student named in the allegation to schedule a Disciplinary conference.
-At that time, Judicial Affairs’ staff will determine if a violation of the University’s Code of Conduct has occurred and what the appropriate response should be.
+- Student Conduct will be notified of alleged student misconduct by Libraries’ staff, University Police/Campus Security, and/or the campus Director of Student Affairs.
+The Office of Student Conduct will make contact with each student named in the allegation to schedule a Disciplinary conference.
+At that time, Office of Student Conduct staff will determine if a violation of the University’s Code of Conduct has occurred and what the appropriate response should be.
 Administrative sanctions range from Disciplinary Warning to Expulsion.
-Judicial Affairs’ staff members have the option to assign educational sanctions in addition to, or in lieu of, administrative sanctions.
+Office of Student Conduct staff members have the option to assign educational sanctions in addition to, or in lieu of, administrative sanctions.

 Disruptive Behavior Caused by Emotional and Psychological Issues:

-Always contact police immediately if an individual’s behavior threatens the possibility of violence against himself/herself or others.
+Always contact police immediately if an individual’s behavior threatens the possibility of violence against themself or others.

 Disruptive but non-threatening behavior should be confronted by full-time staff or faculty:

 - Explain clearly why the individual’s behavior is disruptive.
 If you suspect that the behavior is the result of emotional/psychological issues and the individual is a University student, you may suggest that the student contact Counseling and Psychological Services (CAPS – see below).